yumium/tech_notes/Design Patterns.md

 When there are multiple concrete implementation of a common interface or base class, we don't want to expose what concrete class we're using to client code.

 We create a common object creation interface, where the implementation logic will instantiate the correct concrete class.
+Essentially the Factory interface takes in some class ID and creates common class with the right concrete implementation.

 This has various benefits: